30-Day Contact Lenses:

 Continuous wear contacts.
 A 12-month supply of continuous wear contacts will typically cost $250 to $300.
 An advantage of 30-day lens wear is that you almost eliminate the cost of lens care solutions.
 However, you should still keep a multi-purpose contact lens solution handy in case your lenses get dry or dirty and you need to remove them prior to the end of your normal 30-day wearing period.

 Laser vision correction.
-The average cost of LASIK eye surgery in early 2010 was about $2,150 per eye, when a single price incorporating new technologies is quoted.
+The average cost of LASIK eye surgery in 2014 was approximately $2,100 per eye.
 Most surgeons offer LASIK financing with monthly payments to make the procedure affordable to a larger patient population.

 It's important to note that you don't eliminate your need for eye care and eyewear with laser vision correction.
 You still need routine eye exams to check for vision changes or symptoms of eye disease, and you should purchase at least one pair of nonprescription sunglasses that block 100 percent of the sun's UV rays.